How to Make a Penny Coffee Table

 So, I couldn’t pass up this solid wood coffee table when I saw it in a thrift store for $20.

 It was in great shape!
 It showed a few signs of normal wear and tear, but nothing really noticeable.
-So, for a few years, it sat in our living room in it’s normal wooden state.
+So, for a few years, it sat in our living room in its normal wooden state.

-However, over time, between toddlers and Army movers it was looking pretty rough.
+However, over time, between toddlers and Army movers, it was looking pretty rough.

 Before picture of the wooden coffee table.